RebornBeat/AEVOR/WHITEPAPER.md

 # 3. The Uncorrupted Dual-DAG Frontier: Revolutionary State Advancement

-## Mathematical Certainty of Frontier Progression Through Logical Ordering (Corrected: Blockchain Consensus Time)
+## Mathematical Certainty of Frontier Progression Through Logical Ordering

 Understanding the Uncorrupted Dual-DAG Frontier requires recognizing it as the most revolutionary innovation in blockchain state management since the invention of distributed consensus itself.
 Think of traditional blockchain systems like constructing a massive tower where each new floor must wait for the floor below to be completely finished, inspected, and approved before construction can begin on the next level.
 Even if you have thousands of skilled workers available, they must all wait in sequence for each floor to complete, creating artificial bottlenecks that waste human resources and dramatically slow construction progress.